skip to main content

 A Message on the Power of Community

-As the evening concluded with a powerful grand finale, the Superintendent left families with a heartfelt reminder of the program’s lasting value.
+As the evening concluded with a powerful grand finale, Superintendent Paul Defendini left families with a heartfelt reminder of the program’s lasting value.
 “I encourage you to do everything you can to keep your child involved in our music program, because it’s so much more than a class — it’s a community.
 Through rehearsals, performances, and shared experiences, your children form meaningful connections that help guide them through middle school, high school, and beyond with confidence and a true sense of belonging.”

 Looking Ahead